 - Here at Crossroads Centre we maintain a peer support program that buddies discharging clients with supportive alumni.
 We have several international alumni chapters in which we enroll our clients and we continue to monitor clients and families up to 2 years post discharge.
 We further provide supportive recovery programs such as Restore & Connect and Renewal Retreats which are design for clients in recovery.

 No one is perfect; we all need support along the way.
-In choosing the Addiction Inpatient Program that right for you, a love one or a patient, remember these important guidelines and call us if you need support in making a selection.
+In choosing the Addiction Inpatient Program that right for you, a loved one or a patient, remember these important guidelines and call us if you need support in making a selection.

 Jean-Machelle Benn-Dubois, Ph.D.
 LPC NCC